Famous Restaurants You Can Never Dine In Again

 Momofuku Nishi, NYC

-David Chang's Momofuku restaurant group announced the permanent closure of two of its restaurants due to the coronavirus pandemic.
+David Chang's Momofuku restaurant group permanently closed two of its restaurants in May due to the coronavirus pandemic.
 Nishi, located in the Chelsea neighborhood of Manhattan, first opened in 2016 as a Korean-Italian eatery, but as soon as 2017 tried to streamline and revamped its menu as primarily Italian.
 Not without challenges in profit margins from day one, Chang noted the restaurant's demise was definitely accelerated by the pandemic.
 Here are some popular restaurant chains closing their locations, too.

 Gotham Bar and Grill, NYC

 The long-standing fine-dining establishment in Manhattan's Greenwich Village announced its permanent closure early on in March.
-After parting ways with their long-term award-winning chef Alfred Portale, who established the classics of fine dining in the '80s and '90s, the restaurant struggled in revamping their image and drawing in a younger crowd.
-The closure seems to be only partly due to the financial burdens brought on by the pandemic.
-Read about 5 Surprising Ways a Restaurant's Survival Affects Your Town.
+After parting ways with their long-term award-winning chef Alfred Portale, who established the classics of fine dining in the '80s and '90s, the restaurant struggled in revamping its image and drawing in a younger crowd.
+The closure seems to be only partially due to the financial burdens brought on by the pandemic.
+(Related: 5 Surprising Ways a Restaurant's Survival Affects Your Town)

 The Paris Cafe, NYC

-Another beloved fixture on NYC's fine dining scene, The Paris Cafe had been around for 147 years until announcing it would be closing its doors permanently.
-Located in Manhattan's historic South Street Seaport area, the beloved bar and restaurant had all but been obliterated by Hurricane Sandy, but managed to bounce back and reopen several months later.
+Another beloved fixture on NYC's fine dining scene, The Paris Cafe had been around for 147 years until announcing it would be closing its doors permanently in May.
+Located in Manhattan's historic South Street Seaport area, the beloved bar and restaurant had all but been obliterated by Hurricane Sandy but managed to bounce back and reopen several months later.
 However, it seems that the coronavirus may have been one challenge too many, and the owner Pete O'Connell announced on Facebook, "Through no fault of anyone but the outbreak of this virus, we are unable to forge a way forward that makes economic sense."
-Here are some ways ordering at restaurants will change post-pandemic.

 Lucky Strike, NYC